joshb738/Surfs_Up/README.md

 ## Summary

 Based on the results, we can determine that the temperature in Oahu is roughly the same during the months of June and December.
 Despite December experiencing low temperatures of 56°F, both months have experienced temperature highs in the mid 80's range which would allow for a sustainable year-round business for the Surf & Ice Cream shop.
-Additionally, if the Surf & Ice cream shop require further details on Oahu climate, a statistics analysis of the precipitation for June and December may also prove be insightful.
+Additionally, if the Surf & Ice cream shop require further details on Oahu climate, a statistics analysis of the precipitation for June and December may also prove to be insightful.

 **Additional Queries For Analysis:**